 Business Major Overview

 You could earn several different degrees under the umbrella term “business degree.”
-You might consider focusing your degree on marketing, management, or business administration.
+You might consider focusing your degree on marketing, management, communications, or business administration.
 What do all of these have in common?
 Striving to steer an organization toward success.

 What you’ll do in your specific role will depend largely on which track you choose.
 If you’re still trying to figure out what career is right for you, consider business administration.
 One of the most versatile degrees, you’ll leave your studies understanding all the day-to-day regulatory tasks needed to keep a business afloat.